 You should never use food past the use by date as this is the date the manufacturer has guaranteed it is safe to eat.
 You can’t see or smell harmful bacteria, therefore even if it looks and smells alright it might still be unsafe to eat.

 Best before dates are when the manufacturer guarantees the quality of the food, it will be safe to eat after this date but it may not be at it’s best.

-For tips on how to save money and reduce waste visit the Food Standards Agency website.
+Visit the Food Standards Agency website for tips on how to save money and reduce waste.

 Raw foods such as vegetables can have harmful bacteria on the surface which can cause food poisoning.
 Harmful bacteria can also be found on the packaging of raw foods such as raw meat.

 To minimise the risk of food poisoning put raw food into separate bags than your food which is ready to eat and doesn’t need further cooking.
 Make sure you wash your hands after handling raw food when you get home.

 Visit the Food Standards Agency website for further advice on avoiding cross-contamination.